willzstudios/willzstudios/README.md

 - 👋 Hi, I’m Will!
-- 👀 I’m interested in ... game development and software development
+- 👀 I’m interested in ... data engineering, and game development
-- 🌱 I’m currently learning ...
-C#, Unity, SQL, PHP and .NET framework
+- 🌱 I’m currently learning Harvard CS50X
-- 💞️ I’m looking to collaborate on ... software and games!
-- 📫 How to reach me ... www.willzstudios.com

 <!---
 willzstudios/willzstudios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.